Jordan Valley: Future of the West Bank portion of the Jordan Valley

 Following the end of the Second Intifada, the Palestinian government has attempted to gain control over additional areas and in particular the area C section of the Jordan valley and the north Dead Sea.
 The long-standing Palestinian view is and has been that the entire West Bank, including the Jordan Valley, should be Palestinian.

 Israeli enforcement of zoning rules, building permits, natural reserves, and firing zones in the Jordan valley, the adjoining area east of Jerusalem, the south Hebron hills and elsewhere, have become an issue covered by activists and human-rights organizations.
 B'Tselem sees the actions by the Israeli government as a part of a policy aimed at de facto annexing the Jordan Valley.
 The Bedouin, who erect structures illegally per the Israeli view, have received material aid from the Red Cross, the European Union, and the UN OCHA.
 Some settler groups have claimed that the EU's ambassador is working to "establish a terror state", with housing aid to Bedouin along strategic routes.

 On 10 September 2019, Israeli Prime Minister Netanyahu said that the government would annex the Jordan Valley by applying "Israeli sovereignty over the Jordan Valley and northern Dead Sea" should he continue being Prime Minister after the September 2019 Israeli legislative election.

+In late March 2024, Israel's far-right Finance Minister Bezalel Smotrich declared that the Israeli government had newly seized 10 km2 of land in the West Bank; this included parts of the Jordan Valley, as well as land between the Israeli settlements Ma'ale Adumim and Kedar.